Farewell letters can be the hardest letters to write!

 You never know when you might do business again!

-There are two examples - one for not-quite-poaching clients, one for a favourite client.
+There are three examples - one for not-quite-poaching clients, one for a favourite client (no need to bother poaching, they're yours anyway!), and one outright shameless poaching.

-It's not just the students that are affected - this letter is addressed to students, staff, P&C committee members, parents, and the wider school community.
+It's not just the students that are affected - these letters are addressed to students, staff, P&C committee members, parents, and the wider school community.

 With the Principal's addendum about the farewell, to the school community....